TauWu/template_crawler/README.md

 ## Description

-Using config files to crawl web data.
+Using config files to crawl web data, and load it to database.

 ## Basic Info